hsaito/MyNumber.NET/README.md

 # My Number Library for .NET

-This repository provides tools for validating and generating Japanese My Number (Social Security and Tax Number System) in .NET.
+This repository provides tools for validating and generating Japanese My Number (Social Security and Tax Number System) in .NET 8.0.

+## Project Structure

+- **MyNumberNET/**: Core .NET 8.0 library for My Number validation and generation.
+- **MyNumberNET_CLI/**: Command-line interface for interacting with the library.
+Uses NLog for logging.
+- **MyNumberNET_Test/**: Unit tests for the library.
+- **Dockerfile**: Containerization support for CLI or library usage.
+- **Jenkinsfile**: CI/CD pipeline configuration.

 ## Projects

 ### MyNumberNET
-A .NET library for validating and generating My Number sequences.
+A .NET 8.0 library for validating and generating My Number sequences.

 **Features:**
 - Validate a 12-digit My Number: `MyNumber.VerifyNumber(int[] number)`